 Aeon, the Japanese supermarket operator, opened a store for older customers in Chiba, near Tokyo, this April.
 It offers everything from medical clinics to calligraphy classes, alongside promising a 5% discount on products when it is pension day.

 The company's approach was informed by the fact that over-60s consumers deliver 40% of Japan's domestic spending, according to the Daiichi Life Research Institute.

-"These are the wealthiest, most active, healthiest and longest-living retirement generation in the history of the world," Jerry Black, Aeon's chief strategy officer,
+"These are the wealthiest, most active, healthiest and longest-living retirement generation in the history of the world," Jerry Black, Aeon's chief strategy officer, told the Financial Times.